openhab/org.openhab.binding.zwave/doc/benext/tagreader500_0_0.md

 ### Parameter 7: Operation mode

 Operation mode
-  * 0x00: the RFID and Numeric codes are reported in gateway mode
+<ul&gt<li&gt0x00: the RFID and Numeric codes are reported in gateway mode</li&gt <li&gt0x01 – 0xFF: the RFID and Numeric codes are reported in local mode</li&gt </ul&gt
-  * 0x01 – 0xFF: the RFID and Numeric codes are reported in local mode The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |